-If ASS (including soils and/or water seepage) are encountered, they would be managed in accordance with the Acid Sulfate Soil Manual and Waste Classification Guidelines - Part 4: Acid Sulfate Soils and Downer's Acid Sulphate Soils Management Standard DG-ZH-ST068.2 (refer to Sections 4 and 5).
+If ASS are encountered, they would be managed in accordance with the Acid Sulfate Soil Manual and Waste Classification Guidelines - Part 4: Acid Sulfate Soils. and Downer's Acid Sulphate Soils Management Standard DG-ZH-ST068.2 (refer to Sections 4 and 5).

-General mitigation measures for working with ASS and/or PASS include:

-Completing a preliminary assessment
+- General mitigation measures for working with ASS and/or PASS include: - Completing a preliminary assessment